Guest Post by Kayleigh Alexandra, Content Writer for Writer Zone & Micro Startups

 Digital marketing continues to grow and expand as technology develops at a dizzying rate.
 Ensure your team are ready for incoming changes — staying on top of the latest trends will put your business ahead of the game in 2019.

-Kayleigh Alexandra is a content writer for Micro Startups — a site dedicated to spreading the word about startups and small businesses of all shapes and sizes.
+Kayleigh Alexandra is a part-time writer at Writer Zone and content writer for Micro Startups — a site dedicated to spreading the word about startups and small businesses of all shapes and sizes.
 Visit the blog for the latest marketing insights from top experts and inspiring entrepreneurial stories.
-Follow them on Twitter @getmicrostarted.